 Begin your walk by modeling a slow pace and quiet mind, allowing for time to simply notice.
 Encourage everyone to use their senses, which might entail closing their eyes momentarily to fully be immersed in listening.

 - Notice the sounds you hear.
 Are leaves rustling in the wind?
 Do you hear birds chirping?
+How do the sounds make you feel?
+Can we thank the wind and birds for their gifts of nature noises?

 - What is the weather like?
 Is it chilly?
 Is the sun shining warmly on your face, or is there a cool mist falling from the fog?
+Let us thank the sun for feeding the plants and the rain for bringing us water.
+Let us be grateful to the four seasons and variety of weather each season provides.

 Nature is teeming with life!